Ultimate Guide to Wedding Rings

 Tradition has it that the groom gave his bride a gold band to mark that she was no longer a part of her father’s household but a wife to her new husband.
 Much later, in the Second World War men’s wedding rings became popular with GIs coming to Europe to fight as it acted as a constant reminder of their wives and families back home.
 This tradition caught on and today it’s just as common for married men throughout Europe to wear a wedding ring of their own as not.

 Yellow gold was the metal of choice for many generations, as it is a precious metal that doesn’t tarnish.
 It’s also hypoallergenic and inert, meaning that not only will your skin never react to it, it won’t react to sunlight, salt or any other household chemicals you are likely to come into contact with.
 Today other metals are becoming popular for similar properties.
-Platinum and titanium are increasingly popular, as is white and rose gold and even tungsten.
+Platinum wedding rings and palladium wedding rings are becoming increasingly popular, as are rose gold and white gold rings.

 Choosing a Metal

 Gold: Gold is an important precious metal which has been used in wedding rings since 560bce.
 All cultures throughout the world recognise gold’s significance as a pure, inert precious rare metal.
-24kt gold is the purest gold available, but it is too soft to make into jewellery as it will wear down very quickly, instead 22kt gold is the most pure that can reasonably be made into rings, harder yet, and just as attractive, are 18kt and 9kt gold.
+24ct gold is the purest gold available, but it is too soft to make into jewellery as it will wear down very quickly, instead 22ct gold is the most pure that can reasonably be made into rings, harder yet, and just as attractive, are 18ct gold and 9ct gold.

 White Gold: White Gold is an alloy of gold which has other metals chosen to affect the colour of the gold, making it take on a silver appearance, which looks particularly good if it is embellished with diamonds or other stones.
 The metals used to make the gold appear white can include zinc, nickel, or palladium.
 Only the colour is affected though, and white gold retains all the other properties of gold, including its weight and resistance to tarnishing.